 While O'Rourke is initially unmoved by Pierre's persuasion, the enterprising Sergeant is moved by something near and dear to his heart: the potential profits from all those mink coats already being manufactured.
 A soldier second, but the President of O'Rourke Enterprises first, the Sarge elects to hear more testimony "about this Burglar of Banff".
 (Phhft!
 Phhft!)

 An aside: gotta love the way Julian baited the ABC censors throughout this season opener.
-First, Agarn's cousin is nicknamed Lucky Pierre.
+First, Agarn's cousin is nicknamed Lucky Pierre (the middle man in a heterosexual menage a trois at the time, still kinda vulgar for prime time).
 Then, he uses the old French profanity Sacrebleu.
 Finally, Pierre calls the assistant chief Crazy Pussy.
 All this and we haven't started Act Two yet!